 - Weight Management

 Walking in tandem with a healthy diet that includes superfoods can help in the battle with obesity and unwanted weight gain.
-Men as we get older, our metabolism slows and it is very important that we control and maintain a healthy weight.
+Men and women as we get older, our metabolism slows and it is very important that we control and maintain a healthy weight.
 Carrying around additional body fat is not healthy and will cause major health issues.

 - Reduced Risk of Alzheimer’s